Norfolk County Council: History

 The first elections were held in January 1889, and the council formally came into being on 1 April 1889.
 The council held its first official meeting on 13 April 1889 at the Shirehall in Norwich, the courthouse which had been the meeting place of the quarter sessions which preceded the county council.
 The first chairman was Robert Gurdon, who was the Member of Parliament for the Mid Norfolk constituency and a member of the Liberal Unionist Party.
 In 1902 it was said that the council consisted "almost entirely of landowners and large farmers."

-Local government was reformed in 1974 under the Local Government Act 1972, which made Norfolk a non-metropolitan county.
+Local government in the United Kingdom was reformed in 1974 under the Local Government Act 1972, which made Norfolk a non-metropolitan county.
 As part of the 1974 reforms the county council gained responsibility for the two former county boroughs of Norwich and Great Yarmouth.
 The lower tier of local government was rearranged at the same time, with the county's numerous boroughs, urban districts and rural districts reorganised into seven non-metropolitan districts.

+In March 2026, the government announced local government reorganisation plans, which would have seen the county council abolished in 2028 and local government across Norfolk reorganised into three unitary authorities.
+These proposals were withdrawn in September 2026.